Loubrains/FuzzyMatcher/README.md

 - Sort category results display first by count and second alphabetically.
 - Show percentages next to category counts
-- All display boxes should stretch to the bottom of the window.
-- Widen display boxes.
 - Set column sizes to minimum required to display results.
 - Align tops and bottoms of display boxes.
 - Maybe a box that always shows uncategorized (or remove current match and put them in there?)
 - Text wrapping (it's cuttong off 'y' to look like 'v').
+- ~~All display boxes should stretch to the bottom of the window.~~

 ### Comments and documentation